ehmicky/log-process-errors/README.md

 - the output [does not support colors](https://github.com/chalk/supports-color)
 - the option `colors` is set to `false`

-The message generation can be overridden by using the `getMessage` option.
+The message generation can be overridden by using the `message` option.
 It should be a function using [`info` as argument](#event-info) and returning a string.